-DBLTM Carboplatin Injection is diluted in a fluid bag and then given as an infusion (drip) into your veins, over 15 to 60 minutes.
+Carboplatin Accord Injection is diluted in a fluid bag and then given as an infusion (drip) into your veins, over 15 to 60 minutes.
 It must only be given by a doctor or nurse.

-How long it is given for
+How long it is given

-DBLTM Carboplatin Injection is usually given as a single infusion on one day.
+Carboplatin is usually given as a single infusion on one day.
 This is called one 'cycle' of chemotherapy.
 A cycle is usually repeated 4 weeks after the previous cycle.
 Your doctor will decide how many of these cycles you need.